Fractional Chern Insulators Transition in Non-ideal Flat Bands of Twisted Mono-bilayer Graphene: End Matter

 \textit{Hybrid Wannier functions and quantum geometry.---}Using single-particle Bloch eigenstates, we construct hybrid Wannier functions (hWFs) that are maximally localized along $\hat x$ at fixed $k_y$ \cite{SI,Vanderbilt1997,Qi2012NematicFCI,Taherinejad2014WCC}.
-In real space, the hWF is localized along $x$ and extended along $y$, analogous to Landau-gauge Landau levels; by sweeping $k_y$ we obtain the trajectory of its center $\bar x_n(k_y)$ together with its width.
-Two quantities characterize this evolution: the \emph{center flow} and the \emph{spread}.
-The slope of the trajectory is set by the Berry curvature, $ \frac{d\,\bar x_n(k_y)}{dk_y}=\frac{L_1}{2\pi}\oint_{\mathrm{BZ}_x}\!dk_x\,F(\mathbf k), $ while the spread of the hWF at fixed $k_y$ is quantified by the metric-trace definition we adopt, $ w(k_y)\sim\sqrt{\,L_1\oint_{\mathrm{BZ}_x}\frac{dk_x}{2\pi}\,\mathrm{Tr}\,g(\mathbf k)\,}\,, $ consistent with using $\mathrm{tr}\,g$ to capture the gauge-invariant spread \cite{Vanderbilt1997}.
-It follows that for Landau levels or ideal flat bands the hWF trajectory should be a straight line of constant slope and constant width; for the lowest Landau level, the \emph{trace condition} $\mathrm{Tr}\,g(\mathbf k)=|F(\mathbf k)|$ holds, making the slope and the width commensurate along the path \cite{Ledwith2023Vortexability}.
-In realistic situations, overly large width implies that electrons are disfavored by exchange from occupying those momenta, thereby raising the local Fock energy; this is captured by the exchange-induced (hole) dispersion \cite{Abouelkomsan2023} $\tilde\varepsilon_{-\mathbf k}\simeq \sum_{\mathbf q}V(\mathbf q)\,e^{-g_{ab}(\mathbf k)\,q_a q_b},$ so regions with large $\mathrm{Tr}\,g(\mathbf k)$ become exchange-disfavored and are depopulated at HF level, explaining, e.g., the lifting of the HF band near $\mathbf K$ and the enhanced dispersion in Fig. \ref{fig:bandstructure} (a).
-In our case, hotspots of Berry curvature manifest as pronounced bends in the hWF trajectories and coincide with peaks of the width; precisely where two $C=2$ trajectories come close, broader hWFs interfere more strongly and reconnect, providing a transparent picture for the Chern-number–changing topological transition.
+In real space, the hWF is localized along $x$ and extended along $y$, analogous to Landau-gauge Landau levels; sweeping $k_y$ gives its center trajectory $\bar x_n(k_y)$ and width.
+The center flow and spatial extension characterize this evolution.
+The slope of the trajectory is set by the Berry curvature, $ \frac{d\,\bar x_n(k_y)}{dk_y}=\frac{L_1}{2\pi}\oint_{\mathrm{BZ}_x}\!dk_x\,F(\mathbf k), $ while the spatial extension of the hWF at fixed $k_y$ is quantified by the metric-trace definition we adopt, $ w(k_y)\sim\sqrt{\,L_1\oint_{\mathrm{BZ}_x}\frac{dk_x}{2\pi}\,\mathrm{Tr}\,g(\mathbf k)\,}\,, $ consistent with using $\mathrm{tr}\,g$ to capture the gauge-invariant spread \cite{Vanderbilt1997}.
+Thus Landau levels or ideal flat bands have a straight hWF trajectory with constant slope and width; in the lowest Landau level, the \emph{trace condition} $\mathrm{Tr}\,g(\mathbf k)=|F(\mathbf k)|$ matches the slope and width along the path \cite{Ledwith2023Vortexability}.
+In realistic situations, overly large width makes those momenta less favored by exchange and raises the local Fock energy; this is captured by the exchange-induced (hole) dispersion \cite{Abouelkomsan2023} $\tilde\varepsilon_{-\mathbf k}\simeq \sum_{\mathbf q}V(\mathbf q)\,e^{-g_{ab}(\mathbf k)\,q_a q_b},$ so regions with large $\mathrm{Tr}\,g(\mathbf k)$ are less occupied at HF level, explaining the lifted HF band near $\mathbf K$ and the enhanced dispersion in Fig. \ref{fig:bandstructure} (a).
+In our case, Berry-curvature hotspots appear as pronounced hWF bends and coincide with width peaks; where two $C=2$ trajectories approach, broader hWFs interfere more strongly and reconnect, providing a transparent picture for the Chern-number-changing transition. \blacktext{The near-ideal-component weight remains continuous across the Brillouin zone but is strongly suppressed at high-symmetry momenta---reaching only about $0.12$ near $K$---and is concentrated mainly at generic momenta where the quantum metric and Berry curvature are not concentrated [see the insets of Fig.~\ref{fig:bandstructure}(d,e)].}